Lynne Rienner Publishers Logo

 DESCRIPTION

-Embroiled in civil war since independence, Sudan has also suffered from the failure of both regional and international actors to fully come to terms with the scope of the complex issues involved.
-Sudan: The Elusive Quest for Peace contributes to a fuller understanding of those issues, exploring the factors that have contributed to the conflict from the days following independence to the present.
+The formal division in 2011 of Africa's largest state into two new states—Sudan (the Republic of the Sudan) and South Sudan (the Republic of South Sudan)—was the result of civil strife that had endured for generations.
+In the years leading up to this resolution, Sudan suffered from the failure of both regional and international actors to effectively come to terms with the scope of the complex issues involved.
+Sudan: The Elusive Quest for Peace contributes to a fuller understanding of those issues, providing historical and geographical context and exploring the factors that contributed to the conflict from the mid-1950s through 2005.

 ABOUT THE AUTHOR